usds/SME-QA-Website/pages/phases/getting-started/collecting-data.md

   {{ page.intro }}
 </p>

 To gauge the success of your hiring action, collect baseline data about recent hiring actions at your agency.
-If you plan a delegated examination (DE) pilot, you will want to collect data from past DE actions, and so forth.
+If you plan a delegated examination (DE) pilot, you will want to collect data from past DE actions.
 You'll compare this information with the results you receive when your new hiring action is complete.
-If you share this data with us we can help you analyze the data and evaluate your results.

-For one to two recent DE actions for a similar GS level and series to the position you plan to fill, gather:
+For all your DE actions within the past one to two years for a similar GS level and series to the position you plan to fill, gather:

 1. **Current qualified rate**: How many applications were considered qualified by an HR specialist.
+2. **Current referral rate**: How many applicants were referred to the hiring manager.
-2. **Current selection rate**: The number of selections made off of the resulting certificates, represented numerically and as a percentage of qualified applications.
+3. **Current selection rate**: The number of selections made off of the resulting certificates, represented numerically and as a percentage of qualified applications.

 Use our <a href="{{site.baseline}}/toolkit/getting-started/baseline-data-to-collect.xlsx">baseline data spreadsheet</a> in order to request data from your Talent Acquisition System.